Dackage353/mimi_dackage_edition/README.md

 - magnitudeNoCap, magnitude, finalStickX, finalStickY, intendedMagnitude, angle are all floats.

 - rawStickX and rawStickY are the raw stick values given by the controller.
 - netStickX and netStickY are the raw stick values that have a deadzone of 7.
-Also their values are increased/decreased by up to 6.
-Note that net stick values of 1 are impossible.
+Also their values are increased/decreased by 6.
+Note that net stick values of 1 or -1 are impossible.
 - magnitudeNoCap is a result of the magnitude calculation of sqrt(netStickX^2 + netStickY^2)
 - magnitude is magnitudeNoCap but capped at 64.
 - finalStickX and finalStickY are the final intended values calculated by netStickX * 64 / magnitude and netStickY * 64 / magnitude.